 I get asked this question a lot.
 So I thought I'd answer with a list of what I concern myself with from day to day, week to week, month to month.
-And while I can't speak for others, maybe a peek inside the things that I think about, concern myself with and do in my job as I answer the Why, What and How will help teams and clients do the same.
+A peek inside the things that I think about, concern myself with and do in my job as I answer the Why, What and How and help teams & clients do the same.

 - Know how to identify a problem or a potential opportunity as it relates to creating a new product or service.

 - Sets up the problem space and has developed methods to frame problems (knows how to create a problem space).
 This includes everything from how to write effective "How Might We..." statements to running brainstorms.

 - Works with the team to develop customer insights that the team can use to create a unique / novel approach to solving the problem (that leads to a unique and valuable solution).
 Knows various methods to develop insights.